|

 New WSRN Visitor Information

-The website for the WSRN is www.wsrn3.org - and www.wsrn.org is the redundant website, in case you cannot access one or the other.
+The primary website for the WSRN is www.wsrn3.org and www.wsrn.org is the secondary site, in case you cannot access the primary.
 If you are visiting the www.wsrn3.org or www.wsrn.org websites for the first time, please take the time to read all of the infornmation below before proceeding.
 If you are just here as a guest, or wanting to download the freely available static files (Rinex et al) then proceed to the first section below about how to log in as a guest

 How to Log-in as a Guest User

 Guest user access is available for general WSRN information and static file downloads such as Rinex, through the Reference Data Shop by logging in as a guest user.
-From the login link, enter 'guest' for Organization, enter 'guest' for User Name, and enter 'guest' for Password, all lowercase.
+From the login link, enter 'guest' for Organization, enter 'guest' for User Name, and enter 'guestlogin' for Password, all lowercase.
 Follow the instructions for Reference Data Shop Orders carefully, you can place orders, logout and come back later to download them by logging in as a guest, first noting the time and number of your order placement.
-Do not choose the email option in the Data Shop, it will not email you the files; wait for the order to complete, or come back later to download.
 Real-time correction services of the WSRN are restricted to registered partners and subscribers.
 If you wish to access real-time services follow the 'Join the WSRN' link on the left side of the page

 How to Log-in to casters for real-time corrections as a Registered User